 On the tape, he shared his experiences of going bankrupt.
 Apparently, he tried another network marketing business and failed, before he eventually joined Melaleuca.

 He joined Melaleuca in 1991 and built a very large business.
 To the best of my knowledge, he has the biggest team in the company.
-He built his business entirely through word of mouth and “old school” MLM techniques.
-He did phone presentations, one-on-one presentations and in home presentations.
-He worked with his warm market and helped his team members work their warm market.
+His career earnings have now surpassed $40 million.

-After 15 years in the industry myself, I think this is a VERY powerful concept.
-As a leader, your job is to help your people get paid quickly!
+After 15-years in the industry myself, I think this is a VERY powerful concept.
+As a sponsor, your job is to help your people get started right and get paid quickly!

 I know Ed Bestoso is a very successful Corporate Director VI in Melaleuca (at the time of this writing).
 I believe he is the top earner in the entire company.
-More importantly, his team includes some very successful distributors.
+More importantly, his team includes many successful Marketing Executives.

 To me, Ed Bestoso is the ultimate Melaleuca success story.
 His Melaleuca business now spans the world.
 If you’re in the company yourself, you should get to know more about Ed Bestoso and follow his lead.
 He definitely is the best of the best.